-If the loan or credit facility has been granted in a currency other than DKK or EUR, the funding margin will be set on a case-by-case basis.
-Once the state guarantee has been provided by Vækstfonden (or EKF), the funding margin will not be subject to any further amendments.
+If the loan or credit facility has been granted by more than one Lender, then Vækstfonden will fix a single funding margin for the transaction calculated as a weighted average of the funding margins submitted by each Lender.

+Once the state guarantee has been issued by Vækstfonden (or EKF), the funding margin will not be subject to any further amendments during the term of the guarantee.